klapstoelpiloot/pandemic/README.md

 There is a post-build action which should copy the required librgbmatrix.so library to the same output directory.
 This was previously built from Henner Zeller's [rpi-rgb-led-matrix library](https://github.com/hzeller/rpi-rgb-led-matrix).
 Follow his instructions to build that library.

-I don't remember how I installed fmod, but I do have a directory named 'fmodstudioapi20106linux' and you can probably get it from the offical [fmod website](https://www.fmod.com).
+To install fmod, download the [fmod engine](https://www.fmod.com/download#fmodengine) version 2.02.11 to the Raspberry Pi and unzip it in the ~/projects directory.
+This will create a subdirectory named `fmodstudioapi20211linux` which contains headers and dynamic link libraries.
+You may also choose to get a newer version or unzip it in any other location, but then don't forget to update the include paths in the project file before building.
+In the file `/etc/ld.so.conf` add a line to the directory containing the .so files: `/home/pi/projects/fmodstudioapi20211linux/api/core/lib/arm64`.
+Then run `sudo ldconfig` to apply the changes.
+You should now be able to compile and link fmod.

-Also the `pandemic.toml` file is copied to the output directory as this must be read by the software on startup.
+The file `pandemic.toml` is copied to the output directory on build.
+This file is read by the software on startup.
+You may want to make changes to this file depending on platform (RPI or VM) and personal preferences.

 The data files must be in the directory /usr/local/games/data/, however, this is configurable in `pandemic.toml`.
 There is a handy batch file named `Deploy_Data.bat` to copy the data.